-In principal, our non-elected government is behaving in the same way as the many foreign regimes that it criticises for poor human rights records.
+In principal, our unelected government is behaving in the same way as the many foreign regimes that it criticises for having poor human rights records.

 Once a definition is established, we will then be able to be far more efficient and more effective in how we deal with all aspects of the UK prison system including, how treatment in prison relates to the causes of further crime as well as the value of all rehabilitation programmes.